dlh2so4/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I used the camera calibration technique to get the factors needed to undistort the image to get an accurate image.
+Then I combined the gradient and color approach for edge detection.
+Then I warp the image and conver it to gray scale for detailed lane line detection.
+A slide window is used to initialize and reinitialize the detection.
+Then the polynomial coefficients are used to define an area in the new frame for faster lane piexl detection.
+Once the dection is done, I calculate the curvature of the lane lines and save all the lane line information in a class called Line().
+I also check the detection results to see if the lane line are reasonable, the checked information include left and right line should have similiar curvature and roughly parallel.
+I also make sure the lane line distance between the two lines is reasonable.

+How ever, this method need to detect the lane line when there is no lane line-like noise, for the challenge video, it is not able to distinguish the lane line with the dark road seal and road curb.

+Hence, the algorithm should implement a method to check the lane line pixel color after the detection to make sure the "lane line" are really lane lines.
+If they are not, the algorithm should be able to avoid this wrong line and detect other pixels.